-Crime statistics are available on request from the Facilities Director or the Publications Office.
+Crime statistics are available on request from the Director of Safety & Emergency Management.

 Service Animals & Pets

 Service animals that provide assistance to individuals with disabilities are permitted.
 No pets of any kind are allowed on Cambridge College property.

 Smoking

 In compliance with state and city ordinances, Cambridge College is a smoke-free institution.
 All indoor smoking on campus and at all class-room locations is prohibited, including in bathrooms and stairwells.